fluttercommunity/font_awesome_flutter/README.md

 to keep these files private.
 This includes **not** uploading your package to a public github repository or other public file sharing services.

-  * Download this package's [newest release](https://github.com/fluttercommunity/font_awesome_flutter/archive/master.zip), extract the folder, move it to a location of your choice and go to that directory
+  * Download this package's [newest release](https://github.com/fluttercommunity/font_awesome_flutter/archive/master.zip), extract the folder, move it to a location of your choice and go to that directory *_or_* fork this repo and create a new local branch (don't push it!) so that as the main repo is updated, you can easily merge the new changes into your code
   * Remove `#`s from `pubspec.yaml` at the indicated position
   * run `flutter packages get`
   * Download your font awesome pro icons (web version)